Ninth Avenue (Manhattan): History

 The Ninth Avenue Elevated was a passenger train that ran above Ninth Avenue, beginning in the nineteenth century.
 The lease for the line was assumed by the Interborough Rapid Transit Company (IRT) on April 1, 1903.
 The line ran until it was closed and dismantled in 1940, following the purchase of the IRT by the City of New York, as it was made redundant by the city's Eighth Avenue subway line.

+Ninth Avenue north of 59th Street was officially renamed Columbus Avenue in 1890.
+By then, 59th Street had become a kind of dividing line between Midtown and the newer residential districts growing along the Upper West Side, near Central Park.
+Local property owners and merchants on the Upper West Side wanted to distance their neighborhood from the gritty, industrial reputation of “Ninth Avenue” farther downtown.
+The numbered avenue names on the far West Side were associated with rail yards, slaughterhouses, tenements, and the elevated train lines.
+Renaming streets was an early branding exercise.